jgyy/fcc-scrape/placeholder.md

 ---
-id: 5a24c314108439a4d4036151
+id: 5a24c314108439a4d4036152
-title: Use a Switch Statement to Handle Multiple Actions
+title: Use const for Action Types
 challengeType: 6
-forumTopicId: 301449
+forumTopicId: 301450
-dashedName: use-a-switch-statement-to-handle-multiple-actions
+dashedName: use-const-for-action-types
 ---

 # --description--

-You can tell the Redux store how to handle multiple action types.
-Say you are managing user authentication in your Redux store.
-You want to have a state representation for when users are logged in and when they are logged out.
-You represent this with a single state object with the property `authenticated`.
-You also need action creators that create actions corresponding to user login and user logout, along with the action objects themselves.
+A common practice when working with Redux is to assign action types as read-only constants, then reference these constants wherever they are used.
+You can refactor the code you're working with to write the action types as `const` declarations.

 # --instructions--

-The code editor has a store, actions, and action creators set up for you.
-Fill in the `reducer` function to handle multiple authentication actions.
-Use a JavaScript `switch` statement in the `reducer` to respond to different action events.
-This is a standard pattern in writing Redux reducers.
-The switch statement should switch over `action.type` and return the appropriate authentication state.
+Declare `LOGIN` and `LOGOUT` as `const` values and assign them to the strings `'LOGIN'` and `'LOGOUT'`, respectively.
+Then, edit the `authReducer()` and the action creators to reference these constants instead of string values.

-**Note:** At this point, don't worry about state immutability, since it is small and simple in this example.
-For each action, you can return a new object — for example, `{authenticated: true}`.
-Also, don't forget to write a `default` case in your switch statement that returns the current `state`.
-This is important because once your app has multiple reducers, they are all run any time an action dispatch is made, even when the action isn't related to that reducer.
-In such a case, you want to make sure that you return the current `state`.
+**Note:** It's generally a convention to write constants in all uppercase, and this is standard practice in Redux as well.

 # --hints--

-Calling the function `loginUser` should return an object with type property set to the string `LOGIN`.
+Calling the function `loginUser` should return an object with `type` property set to the string `LOGIN`.

 ```js
 assert(loginUser().type === 'LOGIN');
 ```

-Calling the function `logoutUser` should return an object with type property set to the string `LOGOUT`.
+Calling the function `logoutUser` should return an object with `type` property set to the string `LOGOUT`.

 ```js
 assert(logoutUser().type === 'LOGOUT');
 ```

-The store should be initialized with an object with an `authenticated` property set to `false`.
+The store should be initialized with an object with property `login` set to `false`.

 ```js
 assert(store.getState().authenticated === false);
 ```

-Dispatching `loginUser` should update the `authenticated` property in the store state to `true`.
+Dispatching `loginUser` should update the `login` property in the store state to `true`.

 ```js
 assert(